Managing Treatment Cost

 The sliding fee scale is available to income-eligible clients and eligibility is determined based on the Federal Poverty Guidelines.
 Income verification documents are required to apply and if approved applications are updated quarterly.
 If you'd like to apply to see if you are eligible for a reduced rate please contact our office by phone or email.

-If you are unable to pay at the time of service we offer payment plans to any client.
-Payment plans are flexible to meet your needs.
-You are able to specify the frequency of payments and payment amount deducted.
-Balances will incur a $25 interest fee (or 5% of the balance, whichever is greater) every 30 days the balance remains.
-Scheduling additional services will be put on hold for individuals with balances of $1,000 or greater.
+If you are unable to pay at the time of your session we offer flexible payment plans to any clients regardless of income eligibility.
+You decide the amount and frequency of payments and can pay with cash, check, credit or debit card.
+Payment amounts can differ and can be scheduled as recurring payments or on set dates.
+Please be aware, there is a finance fee of $25/5% (whichever is greater) every 30 days a balance remains.
+Please be aware, scheduling additional sessions will be put on hold for individuals with balances of $700 or greater.